-In case you are tempted at any point in the day, I’ll save you the time by summing up the coverage for you here: worthless anecdotes about turnout; analysis of rainy weather forecasts that supposedly affect turnout but actually do not; “explanations” of the “science” of exit-polling and election prediction; interviews with senior citizens who voted at 11am in the Midwest; set pieces like “30 years ago this week” about past elections; meta-narratives about the President’s probable reaction to a 5-seat swing in the House vs. a 15-seat swing; exposés on campaign financing, voter turnout, and enthusiasm; editorials on what the election “means,” whether this is a “change” election, a “wave” election, or a “turnout” election; stories about the parties angling with teams of lawyers to oversee recounts; worries on the left and right about voter fraud and voter suppression; some blair-witch style youtube video showing something allegedly wrong; debates over whether this is 2006 or 1998 or neither; debates over divided government and gridlock; anecdotal profiles about who the independents are voting for; questions about why aren’t there more moderates; polemics on whether the Tea Party will play nice in DC during the lame-duck, whether the Tea Party will be a force in politics for much longer, and whether the Tea Party is actually a party; and 35 other things that could be studied with a rigorous methodology but instead will be delivered in the absence (or face) of data, and an equal number of things that should never be studied, period.
+In case you are tempted at any point in the day, I’ll save you the time by summing up the coverage for you here: worthless anecdotes about turnout; analysis of rainy weather forecasts that supposedly affect turnout but actually do not; “explanations” of the “science” of exit-polling and election prediction; interviews with senior citizens who voted at 11am in the Midwest; set pieces like “36 years ago this week” about past elections; meta-narratives about the parties probable reactions to a 5-seat swing in the House vs. a 15-seat swing; exposés on campaign financing, voter turnout, and enthusiasm; editorials on what the election “means,” whether this is a “change” election, a “wave” election, or a “turnout” election; stories about the parties angling with teams of lawyers to oversee recounts; worries on the left and right about voter fraud and voter suppression; some blair-witch style youtube video showing something allegedly wrong; debates over whether this is 1988 or 2008 or neither; debates over divided government and gridlock; anecdotal profiles about who the independents are voting for; questions about why aren’t there more moderates; polemics on whether the Trump followers will have an impact in DC during the lame-duck, whether the Trump followers will be a force in politics for much longer, and whether the Trump followers are actually an organized group; and 35 other things that could be studied with a rigorous methodology but instead will be delivered in the absence (or face) of data, and an equal number of things that should never be studied, period.

 Did I mention this will all be delivered to you at a 4th grade comprehension level?

-3) Figure out some House bellwethers.
+4) Figure out some House bellwethers.
 Unless you spend your days dealing with the House of Representatives (ahem), it’s hard to be up on all the competitive house races.
 But it’s a lot more fun to watch returns if you can assess the importance of a given House race result without having to trust Chuck Todd.
 Throughout the night, there will be a flood of House returns, and if you know that New Jersey’s 5th District and Florida’s 18th district are a lot more important in judging the national result than Pennsylvania’s 4th and Rhode Island’s 2nd, you’ll be ahead of the game.
 In the past, this has been a doable-but-arduous task.
-Four years ago, Nate Silver produced a handy shortcut in the form of a guide; no word on whether such a similar cheat-sheet will be available for laymen this year.
-But you can use Cook’s race ratings or RealClearPolitics race ratings or any number of other websites to orient yourself.
+There are now a lot of websites that make your job easier.
+You can use Roll Call’s great House guide and Cook’s race ratings and RealClearPolitics House map and ratings and 270ToWin’s guide or any number of other websites to orient yourself.

-4) Make a prediction of some sort — and maybe a bet — but don’t be the “prediction-guy.”
-Make your prediction public by emailing it to someone (Or heck, post it here in the comments).
-Here’s mine: GOP picks up a net 11 House seats and gains Senate control 53-47.
-Brownback, Deal, and Malloy hold on in their governor tests, and the Dems win MA.
+5) Make a prediction of some sort — and maybe a bet — but don’t be the “prediction-guy.”
+Make your prediction public by emailing it to someone (Or heck, tweet it to me @MattGlassman312).
+Here’s mine: Clinton wins the electoral college 341-198.
+Democrats picks up a net 15 House seats and gain Senate control 52-48.
+Cooper beats McCroy for the NC governor, and the Dems sweep the open governor seats in IN, NH, and VT.
 I also guarantee that either David Gergen or some governor-type (Ed Rendell?
-Haley Barbour?
-Chris Christie?) will get on my nerves at some point.
+Haley Barbour?) will get on my nerves at some point.
 And yeah, I’ll bet you a drink that I’m closer than you on the House total.

 The trap to avoid here is turning the whole night into a test of your prediction ability.
 Don’t be that guy who’s only interested in the NCAA tournament because he’s got seven brackets going and $1000 on the line, but doesn’t really give a shit about college basketball.
 So keep the predictions light and modest.
 Guess some House and Senate totals, and call half a dozen races.
 But don’t go crazy.
 Face it: you didn’t build (you didn’t build!) your predictions from some proprietary model and a whole bunch of insider information, so your success or failure basically reflects zero on your ability as a forecaster.
 But your behavior tonight can reflect grandly on your status as a douchebag.
 So let Nate Silver and the British gambling houses sweat it out; your job isn’t on the line here.

-5) “Watercooler” the election.
+6) “Watercooler” the election.
 I spend a lot of time at work trying to avoid political discussion — and I work on the Hill!
 So I understand your general impulse to stay away from your wackier colleagues on Election Day.
 But it might be the one day of the year when talking politics at the office can generate some positive returns.
 Especially if you go beyond contemporary politics and talk to people about democracy.
-Obviously, you have to weed out the cynics who want to lecture you on why they didn’t vote and the angry partisans who can’t imagine who would vote for that idiot and the monologuers who won’t shut up about why our democracy is capital-F-fucked, but if you can weather those storms, you might strike gold.
+Obviously, you have to weed out the cynics who want to lecture you on why they didn’t vote and the angry partisans who can’t imagine who would vote for that idiot for Senate and the monologuers who won’t shut up about why Denmark is such a better democracy than ours, but if you can weather those storms, you might strike gold.